Checkmarx/kics/docs/queries/cloudformation-queries.md

 This page contains all queries from CloudFormation.

 ### AWS
-Bellow are listed queries related with CloudFormation AWS:
+Below are listed queries related with CloudFormation AWS: